emptymalei/baby/book/new_born/new_born_feeding.md

 !!! info "Laser Treatment of Nipples"

-    In some hospitals, for example, [St. Elisabeth-Krankenhaus Köln-Hohenlind](https://www.hohenlind.de/) in Cologne, offer laser treatment for your nipples.
+    In some hospitals, for example, [[facilities/koeln_hohenlind|St. Elisabeth-Krankenhaus Köln-Hohenlind]] in Cologne, offer laser treatment for your nipples.
 This is a very good option if you have sore or cracked nipples.

     If you are interested in the technical details of the laser treatment, you can read about it in the following article [@effectiveness_cirico_2021] [@nuts_chung_2012],